-- The establishment and documentation of minimum capital targets. - Review of future strategic and business plans against minimum capital targets. - Review of any individual investment against the ICAAP process.
+- The establishment and documentation of minimum capital targets. - Review of future strategic and business plans against minimum capital targets.

+• Review of any individual investment against the ICAAP process.

-With effect from 1 March 2012 the ICAAP will be reviewed annually by the Directors and form part of the strategic and operational planning process.
+The ICAAP is reviewed annually by the Directors and form part of the strategic and operational planning process.